Abdominal cramps during pregnancy

 In some cases, a fertilised egg may implant in other parts of your abdomen, usually in a fallopian tube, producing an ectopic pregnancy.
 This condition can cause severe pain, vaginal bleeding, shoulder pain (radiated pain) and faintness.
 It can be diagnosed with ultrasound imaging and blood tests.

-A miscarriage, the end of pregnancy before 20 weeks of gestation, usually is associated with low to severe abdominal cramping and bleeding through external genitalia.
+A miscarriage, the end of a pregnancy before 20 weeks of gestation, usually is associated with low to severe abdominal cramping and bleeding through external genitalia.
 It can be differentiated from implantation or uterus expansion because the bleeding continues for several days and gets more profuse with time.
 If you experience this, you should seek medical attention immediately.

 5. Abdominal Cramps and Pain in the Second Half of Pregnancy